 Solymosi, Jozsef (Additive Combinatorics, Discrete and Computational Geometry, Graph theory, and Combinatorial Number Theory)

-Tsai, Tai-Peng (Differential equations and mathematical physics)
+Tsai, Tai-Peng (Differential equations and integral equations in pure mathematics; Partial Differential Equations; Mathematical physics)

 Vatsal, Vinayak (Canonical periods, congruence formula, elliptic curve, Iwasawa invariants, Heegner points, L-functions)